Salary Structure

 • Secure a credit pass in basic science courses, including Biology, Chemistry, Physics, Mathematics, and English Language.

-• Successfully complete the UTME (Unified Tertiary Matriculation Examination) with a good score.
+• Successfully completed the UTME (Unified Tertiary Matriculation Examination) with a good score.

 • Pursue a degree in Pharmacy at a university.